North West Midlands Joint Electricity Authority

 The North West Midlands Joint Electricity Authority was a United Kingdom statutory body established in 1929 with the responsibility to "provide or secure the provision of a cheap and abundant supply of electricity” in parts of the Midland counties of Shropshire, Staffordshire and Cheshire.
-The Authority acquired electricity in bulk from electricity undertakings for distribution, and operated power stations.
-The Authority was abolished upon nationalisation of the British electricity industry in 1948.
+The authority acquired electricity in bulk from electricity undertakings for distribution, and operated power stations.
+The authority was abolished upon nationalisation of the British electricity industry in 1948.

 Background

 The Electricity (Supply) Act 1919 (9 & 10 Geo.
 5. c.
 100) established the statutory body of the Electricity Commissioners ‘to promote, regulate and supervise the supply of electricity’ under the direction of the Board of Trade.
 The act provided for the commissioners to constitute electricity districts and, where necessary, to establish joint electricity authorities (JEAs), ‘to provide or secure the provision of a cheap and abundant supply of electricity’, with the agreement of the electricity undertakings concerned.
 The aim of the joint authorities was to produce electricity more economically by inter-connecting power stations and transmission systems.
 The authority would acquire all the power stations in the area and build large, efficient and economic super-stations.
-In the event only four joint authorities were established: the London and Home Counties JEA; the North Wales & South Cheshire JEA; the West Midlands JEA; and the North West Midlands JEA.
+In the event only four joint authorities were established: the London and Home Counties JEA; the North Wales and South Cheshire JEA; the West Midlands JEA; and the North West Midlands JEA.

 North West Midlands Joint Electricity Authority

 A North West Midlands Electricity District was defined in December 1924.
 This was approved by local electricity undertakings and a scheme for a JEA was prepared by February 1926.
 Work on other grid schemes delayed progress until April 1928.
-A further delay meant that the North West Midlands Joint Electricity Authority was only established on 26 February 1929 after the House of Commons affirmed the draft Order.
+A further delay meant that the North West Midlands Joint Electricity Authority was only established on 26 February 1929 after the House of Commons affirmed the draft North West Midlands Electricity District Order 1928.

 The district covered an area of about 800 square miles, including northeast Shropshire, northern Staffordshire and the Congleton area of Cheshire.
-The JEA included the following electricity undertakings: Congleton; Leek; Newcastle-under-Lyme; Stafford power station; Stoke-on-Trent power station; Stone; and the Market Drayton Electric Light and Power Company Limited.
+The JEA included the following electricity undertakings: Congleton; Leek; Newcastle-under-Lyme; Stafford; Stoke-on-Trent; Stone; and the Market Drayton Electric Light and Power Company.

 The NWMJEA bought the Stoke-on-Trent and Stafford power stations from the local authorities on 1 April 1930.
 Thereafter Stoke Corporation and Stafford Corporation purchased electricity in bulk from the JEA.

 The construction of the national grid (operating at 132 kV) provided wider connectivity.
 Stoke-on-Trent and Stafford were connected via a north-south line that extended south to Worcester and connected with the north west England, north Wales, south west England and south Wales schemes.